-- Inflation Surprise/Rate Hike: This scenario incorporates continued upward trends in both wage and commodity inflation.
-The inflation modeled under this scenario will fluctuate between 2.5% and 12.0% during the first six years averaging 5.9%, which is well above the 2.5% assumed rate of inflation over the first six years. - Inflation spikes for years 1-2 and persists as the Federal Reserve finds its policy tools to be ineffective over that time period. - Period of inflation is followed by elevated interest rates that negatively affect discounted cash flows. - Inflation is under control after two years and then all asset classes return to the baseline scenario. - Liabilities and benefit payments are also impacted as inflation exceeds the assumed 2.5% level during the earlier years of this scenario causing liability losses due to cost of living increases applicable to pension benefits.
+- Inflation: This scenario incorporates continued upward trends in both wage and commodity inflation.
+The inflation modeled under this scenario will fluctuate between 2.5% and 9.1% during the first six years averaging 5.9%, which is well above the 2.5% assumed rate of inflation over the first six years. - Inflation spikes for years 1-2 and persists as the Federal Reserve finds its policy tools to be ineffective over that time period. - Period of inflation is followed by elevated interest rates that negatively affect discounted cash flows. - Inflation is under control after two years and then all asset classes return to the baseline scenario. - Liabilities and benefit payments are also impacted as inflation exceeds the assumed 2.5% level during the earlier years of this scenario causing liability losses due to cost of living increases applicable to pension benefits.

-The expected cumulative return from 2022-2027 would be 3.16% as compared to 6.75%, which is the assumed return over this period.
+The expected cumulative return from 2023-2028 would be 4.45% as compared to the 6.75% assumed return over this period.

-Below are estimated impacts on funding measures over the next eight years for the State and Teacher plans under the Inflation Surprise/Rate Hike economic scenario.
+Below are estimated impacts on funding measures over the next eight years for the State and Teacher plans under the Inflation economic scenario.

-Due to depressed returns in the first two years as well as actuarial losses due to higherthan-expected inflation, the contribution rate would slowly increase over the eight-year period to just below 18% of covered payroll for the State plan and just over 18% for the Teacher plan.
-The funded status would also suffer in this scenario dropping into the low 70s for both the State and Teacher plan in a relatively short period of time adding approximately \$2.0 billion in unfunded liability to the State and \$4.0 billion to the Teacher plan over the first five years.
+Due to depressed returns in the first two years as well as actuarial losses due to higher-than-expected inflation, the contribution rate would slowly increase over the eight-year period to just above 18% of covered payroll for the State plan and just over 20% for the Teacher plan.
+The funded status would also suffer in this scenario dropping into the low 70s for both the State and Teacher plans in a relatively short period of time adding approximately \$3.2 billion in unfunded liability to the State and \$7.6 billion to the Teacher plan over the first five years.